basicmicro/standard_serial_bus/README.md

-This repository contains the Arduino sketch to test the use of multiple RoboClaw motor controllers simultaneously via the simple serial mode.
-The code is this repository is for use with [this Application Note]().
+This repository contains the Arduino sketch to test the use of multiple RoboClaw motor controllers simultaneously using the simple serial mode.
+This code is for use with [this Application Note](https://resources.basicmicro.com/standard-serial-bus-operation-with-arduino/).